 When staying at a Fallsview hotel remember parking is very limited and you will do most of your getting around on foot.
 The furthest distance from a Fallsview hotel to the park is .7 miles or 1.2 km which is about a fifteen minute walk.
 So bring some good walking shoes and dress appropriately.

 There is a change in elevation between the area of Victoria Avenue and Fallsview Boulevard to the Falls.
 You actually walk down to Queen Victoria Park.
 There is no easy access from the hotels nearest the Canadian Horseshoe Falls unless you take a shuttle or the seasonally operated incline railway ($2.50 each way).
-The railway is open weekdays from 10:00 a.m. to 6:30 p.m. and on weekends from 10:00 a.m. to 7:00 p.m.
+The hours of operation vary but typically operates from 8:00 a.m. to 12:00 a.m. during peak season.

 The Fireworks displayed at the Falls can be seen from most Fallsview hotels.
 We have created a map showing the distances from the Fallsview hotels to where the fireworks are displayed. click here to see it.